 First on the agenda with my new puppy was house-training.
 Thanks to the breeder, who told me her mama dog's puppies practically house-trained themselves--all I had to do was take her outdoors every 30 minutes until she got the idea--that task was successful.
 I actually took her on leash to the backyard "potty place" I wanted her to use, and I did it nearly every half-hour, day and night, for several weeks.
-She had very few accidents, but I grew to regret that I didn't first train her to "go" on paper or puppy pads, and then train her outdoors.
-She had a dislike for rain or even walking in wet grass from puppyhood, and that disdain has never left her.
+She had very few accidents, but I grew to regret that I didn't first train her to "go" on paper or puppy pads, and then train her outdoors as well.
+She had a dislike for rain or even walking in wet grass from puppyhood, and that disdain continued.

 In retrospect, I can see that Puppy Girl was a naturally good puppy.
-She crunched on her puppy kibble and treats.
-She chewed on her chew toys, especially when she was teething.
+She ate her puppy food and treats without being picky.
+She chewed on her special chew toys, especially while she was teething.
 What she didn't do was chew on slippers, the furniture, or other out-of-bounds objects, except for one stray dryer sheet that floated down to the floor.
 She tried to eat it, and I had to wrest it out of her mouth before she could choke.
-(That's another story.)
-She was not an indiscriminate "chewer", like some dogs that will chew up your most cherished possessions, but I didn't realize then how lucky I was since I had no reference.
+(That's another story for HubPages.)
+She was not an indiscriminate or "aggressive chewer," like some dogs that will chomp on your most cherished possessions, but I didn't realize then how lucky I was since I had no reference.

 Nor did I realize how foolish it was of me not to enroll her in obedience class--puppy kindergarten--when she was young.
 Remember what I thought at the beginning of all this?
 I only had to feed and water her . . . love her . . . she would grow up to be a wonderful dog and love me . . .
 So, no early dog training.
 Another big mistake.

-DON'T: You may think that buying and reading a book or two about training dogs will make you an expert and save you the cost of obedience class.
-If you, unlike me, get across that key first lesson to your puppy--" I'm the pack leader and in charge; you're the follower"--it may work, especially if you're consistent in reinforcing good behavior and not inadvertently reinforcing undesired behavior.
+DON'T: You may think that reading a book or two about training dogs will make you an expert and save you the cost of obedience class.
+If you, unlike this pet mom, get across that key first lesson to your puppy--" I'm the leader here and in charge; you're the follower"--it may work, especially if you're consistent in reinforcing good behavior and not inadvertently reinforcing undesired behavior.

-While I was certain Puppy Girl was a wonderful, loving puppy (even though she was definitely independent), I passed up that all-important opportunity for puppy kindergarten when she was at the ideal age to learn good manners.
-I was home with her nearly all the time, and whenever I left her for a short time, she demonstrated a textbook example of separation anxiety.
-I, of course, sas her enabler.
-She was never been destructive when left alone for a few hours, but I heard that high-pitched Thank goodness Mama's home bark as soon as I opened the car door.
+While I was certain Puppy Girl was a wonderful, loving puppy (even though she was definitely independent and strong-willed), I passed up that all-important opportunity for puppy kindergarten when she was at the ideal age to learn good manners.
+I was home with her nearly all the time, and, whenever I left her for a short time, she demonstrated a textbook example of separation anxiety.
+I, of course, was her enabler.
+She was never destructive when left alone for a few hours, but I heard that high-pitched Thank goodness Mama's home bark as soon as I opened the car door.
 Nearly beside herself with joy when I unlocked the front door--of course I let her jump up on me in welcome.
 (Are you counting my mistakes?)